 Three research laboratories are affiliated with the School of Information Studies:

-- Multimodal Interaction Laboratory (MIL): studies how humans process and organize multisensory information to construct knowledge representations.
+Multimodal Interaction Laboratory (MIL): studies how humans process and organize multisensory information.
 Processes are investigated in real-life and virtual environments from the converging perspectives of information science, cognitive psychology, psycholinguistics, acoustics and signal processing.

 Knowah Research Group:The main goal at Knowah Research Group is to improve knowledge sharing between people.
 The central focus is to better understand how knowledge sharing works, the factors that motivate or inhibit it, and the underlying cognitive mechanisms.
 For further information visit: www.mcgill.ca/knowah or email us at knowah [at] mcgill.ca